IBM/page-lab/README.md

 * Easy automated Lighthouse tests of any URL
 * A history of each test run, for as many runs as desired
 * Historical data will allow us to track performance of our pages over time, giving us insight into when changes cause performance regressions
-* Coupled with the Web Timing API, we will be able to drill into any included scripts (properly instrumented) and understand what EXACTLY is impacting page performance
+* Coupled with the Web Timing API, Page Lab will be able to drill into any included scripts (properly instrumented) and understand what EXACTLY is impacting page performance

+## Roadmap & Ideas

-## Automate _some_ fixes for pages
+### Automate _some_ fixes for pages

 * For instance, being able to tell developers that certain scripts are not even used on the page
 * Automation of image compression to the proper smaller size